secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/allocadia/index.html.md

 ### SalesForce.com (SFDC)

 As mentioned above, there is a listing of available FY23 SFDC campaigns to choose from in the detail panel.
-Once the initial connection has been made between Allocadia and SFDC on a given campaign (which is done by either manually connecting them via choosing a campaign from the drop down or by using your Allocadia ID to create your Marketo program, instructions in [pt.2 & 5 here](/handbook/marketing/marketing-operations/campaigns-and-programs/#marketo-program-and-salesforce-campaign-set-up)), Allocadia will push over all the fields that have been completed in the details panel.
+Once the initial connection has been made between Allocadia and SFDC on a given campaign (which is done by either manually connecting them via choosing a campaign from the drop down or by using your Allocadia sub-category ID to create your SFDC campaign, instructions in [pt.2 & 5 here](/handbook/marketing/marketing-operations/campaigns-and-programs/#marketo-program-and-salesforce-campaign-set-up)), Allocadia will push over all the fields that have been completed in the details panel.

 In addition, we will be sending over planned amounts into the SFDC Campaign Budget field and actuals will synch nightly.
 This ONLY happens if the connection is there by having a campaign selected in the `Existing SFDC Campaign` field.
-If there are multiple line items for a given SFDC campaign, they will be combined for the updated SFDC Campaign Budget.
-Keep this in mind when considering which line to map to a SFDC campaign: it does not matter which one you decide to use (line, category or subcategory).
-It's up to the user to figure out their folder structure and determine the highest level ID that houses all the information.
+If there are multiple line items for a given SFDC campaign, they will be combined for the updated SFDC Campaign Budget, since we use the Allocadia sub-category ID to sync Allocadia to the SFDC campaign.

-When a category or sub-category ID is used, the SFDC Campaign will be auto-tagged to all the line items within that category or sub-category.

-Detailed instructions on how to set this synch up, which does have to be done campaign by campaign, can be [found here](/handbook/marketing/marketing-operations/campaigns-and-programs/#marketo-program-and-salesforce-campaign-set-up).
+Full detailed instructions on how to set this synch up, which does have to be done campaign by campaign, can be [found here](/handbook/marketing/marketing-operations/campaigns-and-programs/#marketo-program-and-salesforce-campaign-set-up).

 #### Drop down in details panel
 If you need to add a new value to the drop down selector options, in order for the new options to properly pulled through to SFDC correctly, you need to be sure the new drop down value has been added to Allocadia and SFDC.
 Once that's been done, test the systems and you should be good to go!